AdaCore/learn/content/courses/advanced-ada/parts/resource_management/controlled_types.rst

 objects are used.
 However, there are applications where utilizing controlled types is the best approach.

+(Note that this overhead we've just mentioned is not specific to Ada.
+In fact, types similar to controlled types will be relatively expensive in any programming language.
+As an example, destructors in C++ may require a similar maintenance of state at run-time.)

 Encapsulating access type handling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~